A-Kahn/Whydatascience/README.md

 # Whydatascience
-to navigate the data science world how influential is it?
+to navigate the data science world, how influential is it?